oceanprotocol/docs/rewards/df-volumedf.md

 <figure><img src="../.gitbook/assets/gif/just-publish.gif" alt=""><figcaption><p>Publishing makes you *more* OCEAN rewards</p></figcaption></figure>

-VolumeDF strongly incentivizes publishing assets in the Ocean ecosystem by giving double the active rewards to Data Farmers that allocate to their own published assets.
+Volume DF strongly incentivizes publishing assets in the Ocean ecosystem by giving double the active rewards to Data Farmers that allocate to their own published assets.

 How is it calculated? _All the veOCEAN a Data Farmer has allocated to an asset they’ve published is **doubled for the rewards calculation.**_